opulencephp/docs/directory-structure.md

       * HTTP middleware are here
   * `Views`
       * View builders are here

-<h2 id="bootstrap">bootstrap</h2>
-This contains the code that actually boots up your application.
-It's probably best not to touch the contents unless you are sure you know what you are doing.

-<h2 id="configs">configs</h2>
-All configuration files for your application should go here.
-Console-specific configs are in the `console` subdirectory, and web-specific configs are in the `http` subdirectory.
-The `environment` subdirectory holds .env.*.php files to setup your server with environment variables.

-<h2 id="public">public</h2>
-Like the name implies, this is the directory that is publicly-accessible.
-Assets like CSS, JavaScript, and images should go under the `assets` subdirectory.

-<h2 id="resources">resources</h2>
-This is where your views and other non-publicly-accessible files go.
-For example, SCSS files and un-minified JavaScript files belong here.

 <h2 id="tests">tests</h2>
 Put your unit tests in this directory.